-We measured density of potential canopy tree species (trembling aspen, Alaskan paper birch, and black spruce) as well as willows (Salix species) in 2013 in two randomly positioned, parallel belt transects (10 x 1 m) in each exclosure and control plot.
+We measured density of potential canopy tree species (trembling aspen, Alaskan paper birch, and black spruce) as well as willows (Salix species) in 2013 in each exclosure and control plot.
 Density was averaged between the two transects for each plot.
-We also permanently marked 20 individuals of each tree species to evaluate the impact of herbivory on tree growth and survival over time.
-In each plot (excluding site BF84), we established two randomly placed line transects spanning the length of the plot.
+In each plot (excluding site BF84), we established two randomly placed parallel belt transects (10 x 1 m) transects spanning the length of the plot.
 The three closest individuals (one of each species) were then tagged at each one-meter mark along the transect.
 Due to low density of saplings in BF84, we established four transects in each plot; saplings were selected at every two-meter mark.
 We measured height, basal diameter, DBH (when present), and the presence/absence of any historical herbivore damage by moose or hare (2005 to winter 2013) for each sapling.

+We also permanently marked 20 individuals of each tree species to evaluate the impact of herbivory on tree growth and survival over time.
 In early June 2014, 2015 and 2017, we recorded any evidence (number of stems browsed) of herbivory on tagged individuals during the preceding winter.

 We installed two Thermochron ibuttons (Maxim Integrated Products, San Jose, CA, USA) ~10 cm below the organic layer surface in each plot and recorded soil temperature for one full year beginning in August 2014.
 In mid-June 2015, we dug three soil pits in each plot and measured organic layer depth, soil pH, and soil moisture.
 In situ organic layer depth (including layers of dead moss and fibric and humic organic material) and soil pH (of mineral soil) were measured once per pit.
 Soil pH was measured using a pH meter (Hanna Instruments) on a 1:1 dilution with de-ionized water (Roberston et al. 1999).
 Two soil moisture measurements were taken and averaged using a hand-held moisture probe (Hydro-Sense, Campbell Scientific, Edmonton, AB, Canada) inserted at a 45° angle into the upper 10 cm of mineral soil at each pit.
 In August of 2014, 2015, and 2017, we measured height, basal diameter, crown width (widest part of the crown and perpendicular to that) and crown depth of all saplings.
 The average of both crown width measurements was used for analyses.
 The survival of each individual (live or dead) was recorded; for dead individuals, we noted any evidence of the cause of mortality (e.g., snowshoe hare browsing, broken apical meristem).